rodber/blog/_posts/2020/2020-07-23-hello-chevere.md

 title: Hello, Chevere
 tags:
     - 🤯showtime
-author: One Man Army
+author: OMA
 summary: My opinionated PHP framework for building extensible server-side applications.
 featuredImage: /photos/2020-chevere.png
 ---

-I've created a new PHP development framework: [Chevere](https://chevere.org/).
+I've created a new PHP development framework, and I called it [Chevere](https://chevere.org/).

+This is the second framework I [announce](../2014/2014-03-14-introducing-g-library.md) and I believe that this time I'm better prepared for the challenge.
+The original idea that I had [the very first time](../2013/2013-09-02-the-g-library.md) is still around and I've been all these years just lurking for more knowledge to make it happen.

 I made it for easing my development, aiming for software meant to be heavily customized and yet highly performing.
 It is intended to be used for the creation of pluggable software, and it can be progressively implemented in any project.